Exoscale offers multiple ways to interact with the platform, e.g.:

 }

-Requests are evaluated in the context of the platform service they belong to - Compute, SOS, DBaaS, etc - a user can define one of the following authorization bodies for each service.
+Requests are evaluated in the context of the service class they belong to - Compute, SOS, DBaaS, etc - a Policy can define one of the following authorization bodies for each service:

 • Nothing - in the absence of a specification, use the default service strategy